Giving the AI definition a form suitable for the engineer: Format of the data

 Let's take for example the digits from 0 to 9.
 What will happen if we shuffle them?
 Well, nothing special.
 If we've managed to learn them in this sequence, we will be able to learn the new sequence as well.
 Let's now take the numbers from 0 to 99 and shuffle them.
-Let's start with a small shuffle by simply changing the places of the two digits.
-This shuffle will not be a problem since once we've learned to write the numbers from left to right, we will be able to learn to write them from right to left.
-Now, let's apply to the numbers from 0 to 99 a completely arbitrary permutation.
-Now, that would be a serious problem because we will ruin the natural logic this numbers follow.
+Let's start with a small shuffle, by exchanging the the first and second digit of each number.
+This is not problematic since once we've learned to write the numbers from left to right, we will be able to learn to write them from right to left.
+However, let's apply to the numbers from 0 to 99 a completely arbitrary permutation.
+Now, that would be a serious problem because we will ruin the natural logic these numbers follow.
 Let the new sequence be the following: 38, 12, 76, etc. There is no logic at all in this new sequence, and if we want to learn to count from 0 to 99 this would be a serious challenge.

-The situation with the Boolean vectors is analogical.
-We are making the presumption that in them the world is presented in a natural way and an eventual coding would complicate the world and will make the task of understanding it more difficult.
-If we shuffle the naught and the one, this will not be a problem provided that these are two symbols coded arbitrary with 0 and 1, but if we assume that these symbols follow a certain sequence (i.e. 0 is smaller than 1), then the shuffling could complicate the world.
-If we change the places of the coordinates in the vector, that would also not be a problem provided that there is no logic in the arrangement of the coordinates, but if the neighboring coordinates are more related than the further ones, then the shuffling could also complicate the world.
-If we apply an arbitrary permutation to the vectors, this would most surely be a problem because it will hide the logic the format has been chosen to (if there is logic at all).
+The situation with the Boolean vectors is similar.
+We are making the presumption that the world is presented in a natural way by them and an eventual coding would complicate the world and will make the task of understanding it more difficult.
+If we shuffle the naught and the one, this will not be a problem provided that these are two symbols coded arbitrarily by 0 and 1.
+However, if we assume that these symbols follow a certain sequence (i.e. 0 is smaller than 1), then the shuffling could complicate the world.
+If we exchange the places of the coordinates in the vector, that would also not be a problem provided that there is no logic in the arrangement of the coordinates, but if the neighboring coordinates are more related than the further ones, then the shuffling could also complicate the world.
+If we apply an arbitrary permutation to the vectors, this would most surely be a problem because it will hide the logic, according to which the format has been constructed (if there is such logic).